MicrosoftDocs/sdk-api/sdk-api-src/content/securitybaseapi/nf-securitybaseapi-impersonateanonymoustoken.md

 ### -param ThreadHandle [in]

 A handle to the thread to impersonate the system's anonymous logon token.
+The thread handle must have the THREAD_IMPERSONATE access right in order for the thread to impersonate the system's anonymous logon token.
+To grant such access, the thread must be open by calling <a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-openthread">OpenThread</a> with desired access right to THREAD_IMPERSONATE.

 ## -returns